Having a content marketing framework is pivotal to planning and implementing successful campaigns.

 - Thought leadership content

 - Sales content

 Take this a step further by listing micro-content types under each main header.
-For instance, you might want to write an ultimate ecommerce guide for awareness content or software listicles when it comes to sales content.
-Whichever direction you go, just be sure you’re tracking and measuring important marketing KPIs to see how well your content is performing.
+For instance, you might want to write an ultimate e-commerce guide for awareness content or software listicles when it comes to sales content.
+In whichever direction you go, be sure you’re tracking and measuring important marketing KPIs to see how well your content performs.